What is Phishing? Examples, Types and Protection tips

 6. Install a Reliable Anti-Phishing Tool

 Consider installing an anti-phishing browser extension or security software that can detect and block phishing websites.
 These tools work by scanning websites for known phishing characteristics, warning you before you accidentally enter sensitive information into a malicious site.
-Some VPN services, like AstrillVPN, offer a built-in ad-blockers that can further protect you from phishing attempts by preventing malicious ads or pop-ups from appearing in the first place.

 7. Use Strong, Unique Passwords